Augustpi/activity-calendar/README.md

 ## Run

-Run `yarn insall` and `yarn dev` to run the project.
+Run `yarn insall` and `yarn server` to run the project.
 The build artifacts will be stored in the `dist/`

 ## REST API and Development server